chrisiancarlson/GXE-mutualism/README.md

-# Supplemental Code for "How Genotype-by-Environment Interactions Maintain Variation in Mutualism"
+# Supplemental Code for "How Genotype-by-Environment Interactions Maintain Variation in Mutualisms"

 ## Streamlined Analysis.nb
 This file provides a quick and digestible version of the mathematical analysis of our model.